 - (1) Banca dei Territori division, focusing on individuals, small and medium-sized enterprises and non-profit entities.
 The division includes our activities in industrial credit, leasing and factoring, as well as instant banking. - (2) IMI Corporate & Investment Banking division, which supports corporates, financial institutions and public administration.
 Its main activities include capital markets & investment banking.
 The division is present in 25 countries where it facilitates the cross-border activities of its customers through a specialist network made up of branches, representative offices, and subsidiary banks focused on corporate banking.
-Intesa Sanpaolo Bank Luxembourg SA and Intesa Sanpaolo Bank Ireland Plc are part of this division. - (3) International Subsidiary Banks division, which includes the following commercial banking subsidiaries, among others: Intesa Sanpaolo Bank Albania in Albania, Intesa Sanpaolo Banka Bosna i Hercegovina in Bosnia and Herzegovina, Privredna Banka Zagreb in Croatia, the Prague branch of VUB Banka in the Czech Republic, Bank of Alexandria in Egypt, Eximbank in Moldova, CIB Bank in Hungary, Intesa Sanpaolo Bank Romania in Romania, Banca Intesa Beograd in Serbia, VUB Banka in Slovakia, Pravex Bank in Ukraine and Intesa Sanpaolo Bank in Slovenia (Banka Intesa Sanpaolo d.d.). - (4) Private Banking division, which serves private clients and high net worth individuals.
-Fideuram Asset Management (Ireland) is part of this division. - (5) Asset Management division, targeted at the Group's customers, commercial networks outside the Group, and the institutional clientele.
-The division includes, among others, Eurizon Capital SGR S.p.A., with 354 billion euro of assets under management on 31 December 2021. - (6) Insurance division, which holds direct deposits and technical reserves of 204.5 billion euro in December 2021 and includes9 Intesa Sanpaolo Vita, which controls Intesa Sanpaolo Assicura, Intesa Sanpaolo Life, Intesa Sanpaolo RBM Salute, Intesa Sanpaolo Insurance Agency, Fideuram Vita and Cargeas Assicurazioni10.
+Intesa Sanpaolo Bank Luxembourg S.A. and Intesa Sanpaolo Bank Ireland Plc are part of this division. - (3) International Subsidiary Banks division, which includes the following commercial banking subsidiaries, among others: Intesa Sanpaolo Bank Albania in Albania, Intesa Sanpaolo Banka Bosna i Hercegovina in Bosnia and Herzegovina, Privredna Banka Zagreb in Croatia, the Prague branch of VUB Banka in the Czech Republic, Bank of Alexandria in Egypt, Eximbank in Moldova, CIB Bank in Hungary, Intesa Sanpaolo Bank Romania in Romania, Banca Intesa Beograd in Serbia, VUB Banka in Slovakia, Pravex Bank in Ukraine and Intesa Sanpaolo Bank in Slovenia (Banka Intesa Sanpaolo d.d.). - (4) Private Banking division, which serves private clients and high net worth individuals.
+Fideuram Asset Management (Ireland) DAC and Intesa Sanpaolo Wealth Management S.A. are part of this division. - (5) Asset Management division, targeted at the Group's customers, commercial networks outside the Group, and the institutional customers.
+The division includes, among others, Eurizon Capital SGR S.p.A., with 304 billion euro of assets under management on 31 December 2022. - (6) Insurance division, which holds direct deposits and technical reserves of 174 billion euro in December 2022 and includes Intesa Sanpaolo Vita which controls Intesa Sanpaolo Assicura, Intesa Sanpaolo Life, Intesa Sanpaolo RBM Salute, Intesa Sanpaolo Insurance Agency and Fideuram Vita.

-Intesa Sanpaolo's branch in the UK, located in London, forms part of the IMI Corporate and Investment Banking division.
+Intesa Sanpaolo's branch in the UK, located in London, forms part of the IMI Corporate & Investment Banking division.
 The branch offers a wide range of products and services.